Belgrade Grand Prix: Arrivals

 The contestants began to arrive in the late August 1939.
 The Belgraders waited for the famous drivers, though they never visited Belgrade, but highly popular journals about them were shown before every show in cinemas.
 The most popular were Hermann Lang and Manfred von Brauchitsch from Mercedes-Benz and Tazio Nuvolari and Hermann Paul Müller from Auto-Union.
-Though announced, Nuvolari didn't arrive.
+Though announced, Nuvolari did not arrive.
 He was in Italy and the ban on leaving the country due to the international situation was introduced.
 German authorities intervened with its Italian counterparts, so Nuvolari arrived in Belgrade, being one day late.
 French and Hungarian teams also arrived, but the rivalry between the two German teams was the main attraction.
 The journalists besieged the Belgrade hotels ("Pariz", "Moskva") where the drivers stayed.
 However, the greatest crowd was in front of the "Srpska Kralj" where the team members of Auto-Union were.
 Starting on 25 August, a members of the German teams travelled in their cars for 1,400 km from Germany to Belgrade, having their own tank trucks with them.
 The drivers from United Kingdom didn't arrive because of the safety concerns while, due to the ban on leaving Italy, Alfa Romeo and Maserati were also absent.